IgniteUI/igniteui-documentation/topics/02_Controls/igTree/08_igTree_Optimize_Performance.md

     2.  **Set data source in ASP.NET MVC Helper.**

-        Set the data source of the `igTree` using the ASP.NET MVC Helper API
+        Set the data source of the `igTree` using the MVC API

         **In ASPX:**